-As outlined on the main page, the Level 3 laboratory projects are different from those at Levels 1 and 2 in that you take control of the direction of the project and, with advice and help from demonstrators and staff, steer it in the direction which you find most interesting and satisfying.
 Students in previous years have, for example, determined the sizes of the magnetic particles in a ferrofluid (which are of the order of a few tens of nanometres) by examining the magnetic properties of a macroscopic sample or tried to maximise the critical temperature of superconducting samples using approaches they have found in the literature.
-As a result each project will be different even if the starting point is the same.
+As a result, each project will be different even if they share the same starting point.
 However, there are some generic skills the laboratory aims to develop, in addition to specialist skills associated with your project: